aeternity/protocol/channels/OFF-CHAIN.md

 - A node MUST NOT send the `funding_locked` message unless the `channel_create` transaction has `minimum_depth` confirmations.

+## State update

+State updates require consent of both parties.

+Each update MUST have a strictly increasing round, which SHOULD start at `0` on channel initialisation.

+Parameters:

+- `channel_id`:
+- `balances`:
+- `state`

 ### `update`

 Message code: 8